SAPI - Terms of Service

 5.2 You must ensure that your Application does not send more than 3 queries per second or 10,000 queries per day to the API, unless we have agreed to increase the threshold that applies to your Application under clause 1.3.
 You must, in any case, use best efforts to minimise fraudulent traffic to the API from your Application.

-5.3 We will only supply access to the Data to you on condition that you will not, without our prior written consent, re-supply the Data to any person as part of an augmented or enhanced listing that you have created on a fee-for-service basis.
+5.3 We will only supply access to the Data to you on condition that you will not, without our prior written consent, re-supply the Data to any person as part of a fee-for-service offering.

 5.4 Apart from the restrictions set out in this clause, we may apply additional restrictions from time to time in order to protect the integrity of the API.

 5.5 If you wish to use the API in a manner that may breach these Terms, then you may contact us to ask for our consent to use the API in that way.
 When you contact us, you should set out in writing full details of your proposed Application and the ways in which it may breach any applicable restrictions.

 6.1 Provided that you comply at all times with clause 6.2, we grant you non-exclusive, non-transferable, non-sublicenseable licence for the Licence Period to use Sensis trade marks ("Our Trade Marks") in your Application for the sole purpose of promoting the fact that the Data is sourced from Sensis as a trusted supplier of data.

 6.2 Your use of Our Trade Marks and any public statement you make in connection with the API, the Data or these Terms must comply with the Brand Guidelines, as amended by us from time to time.
 You can access the latest version of the Brand Guidelines at developers.sensis.com.au/about/Brand_Guidelines.